javanjuju/calculator/README.md

 This is a basic calculator run on  a browser.
-Made using javascript, html and csss
+Made using javascript, html and css